The Ivy is happy as climber, but can also be trailed along the floor. As a it is fast growing it very useful to create cover.

 |When to plant||

-Although Ivy is usually regarded as a climber, it is as happy trailing across the woodland floor as it is climbing trees or masonry.
-Like the grape vine, ivy is not a parasite, it does not feed off its host, using it rather as a means of support but it must be controlled otherwise it can smother a tree or shrub.
+Although Ivy plants are usually regarded as climbing plants, ivy is as happy trailing across the woodland floor as it is climbing trees or masonry.
+Like the grapevine, ivy plants are not parasites, as they do not feed off the host, using it rather as a means of support, but it must be controlled otherwise ivy can smother a tree or shrub.

-Evergreen Ivy, Hedera Helix is shade tolerant with glossy green leaves with pale veins and a most lovely shape.
-The flowers of the Ivy are quite insignificant but are the last main source of nectar and pollen for the bees, first appearing in autumn and continuing well into winter.
+Ivy plants create a most useful cover and grow very fast, hiding all sorts of indiscretions and making barren land bountiful.
+Evergreen Ivy plants (Hedera Helix) is shade tolerant with glossy green leaves that have pale veins and a lovely shape.
+The flowers of the ivy plant are quite small but are the last main source of nectar and pollen for the bees, first appearing in autumn and continuing well into winter.
+As such, these plants Ivy plants have long been thought to have magical powers.

 Planet Moon, Stone Opal, Polarity Feminine, Element Water